What Are the Cheapest States To Live In?

 The “Show Me” state will “show you the money” as one of the cheapest states with an overall cost of living 10% below the national average and housing costs even lower at 20% under!
 Notably, utilities and transportation are highly affordable here.

-The real estate market here has been booming recently; in November 2022, the median sale price was $236,700.
+The real estate market here in Missouri has been booming recently; in November 2022, the median sale price was $236,700.
 The top industries are food processing, aerospace, and manufacturing.
 Interestingly, Forbes also listed beer as a leading industry.
 Missouri boasts a low unemployment rate, with its median household income at $61,043, according to the 2021 US Census data.

 Missouri offers many activities, from hiking, fishing, and camping in its forests to exploring its rivers.
 Plus, culture buffs will find plenty of art galleries, music venues, and attractions throughout this state.